A Physics inspired Functional Operator for Model Uncertainty Quantification in the RKHS

-Deep neural network (DNN) models have become the predominant choice for pattern representation in a wide variety of machine learning applications due to their remarkable performance advantages in the presence of large amount data \citep{lec}.
-The increased adoption of DNNs in safety critical and high stake problems such as medical diagnosis, chemical plant control, defense systems and autonomous driving has led to growing concerns within the research community on the \textit{performance trustworthiness} of such models \citep{kend, lund}.
-This becomes particularly imperative in situations involving data distributional shifts or the presence of out of distribution data (OOD) during testing towards which the model may lack robustness due to poor choice of training parameters or lack of sufficiently labeled training data, especially since machine learning algorithms do not have extensive prior information like humans to deal with such situations \citep{amod}.
-An important way through which trust in the performance of machine learning algorithms (particularly DNNs) can be established is through accurate techniques of \textit{predictive uncertainty quantification} of models that allow practitioners to determine how much they should rely on model predictions.
+Deep neural network (DNN) models have become the predominant choice for pattern representation in a wide variety of machine learning applications due to their remarkable performance advantages in the presence of large amount data \cite{lec}.
+The increased adoption of DNNs in safety critical and high stake problems such as medical diagnosis, chemical plant control, defense systems and autonomous driving has led to growing concerns within the research community on the \textit{performance trustworthiness} of such models \cite{kend, lund}.
+This becomes particularly imperative in situations involving data distributional shifts or the presence of out of distribution data (OOD) during testing.
+The model may lack robustness in such cases due to poor choice of training parameters or lack of sufficiently labeled training data, especially since machine learning algorithms do not have extensive prior information like humans to deal with such situations \cite{amod}.
+An important way through which trust in the performance of machine learning algorithms (particularly DNNs) can be established is through accurate techniques of \textit{predictive uncertainty quantification}, which allow practitioners to determine how much they should rely on model predictions.

-Although there have been several categories of methods developed in the recent years, the Bayesian approach \citep{mack, neal, bishop} had for long been regarded as the gold standard for natural representation of uncertainty in neural networks.
-However, it has been realized that they are unable to scale to modern applications and often fail to capture the true data distribution in practice \citep{laks}.
-Another fundamental limitation of Bayesian techniques is that they are only capable of selecting measurements of \textit{central tendency} from the posterior.
-This limits their sensitivity in quantifying local uncertainty information which is especially prevalent in modern applications where models can capture very complex patterns with significant local variations.
+Although there have been several categories of methods developed in the recent years, the Bayesian approach \cite{mack, neal, bishop} has for long been regarded as the gold standard for natural representation of uncertainty in neural networks.
+However, due to their highly iterative nature, they are unable to scale to modern applications and often fail to capture the true data distribution \cite{laks}.
+Moreover, in practice, Bayesian approaches are mostly only able select measurements of \textit{central tendency} (or central moments) from the posterior thus significantly reducing their sensitivity in the quantification of local uncertainty information which is especially prevalent in modern applications where models can capture very complex patterns with significant local variations.